Mother (1952 film): Reception

 Film historian Donald Richie called Mother one of Naruse's best films, but also an atypical one, because the protagonists escape the tragedy that usually hangs above Naruse's characters.
 Naruse biographer Catherine Russell noted a higher degree of sentimentality in this film compared to other works by the director of this period.

 Mother was screened in Paris in 1954 and received the attention of critics like André Bazin and the writers of the Cahiers du cinéma.

+Legacy

+Mother was screened at the Museum of Modern Art in 1985 and at the Harvard Film Archive in 2005 as part of their retrospectives on Mikio Naruse.